imifos/autopsy-docker/README.md

   * Logout-login or reboot.
   * Determine your host IP address (```<your IP>```).
   * Open terminal.
   * Start XQuartz: ```open -a Xquartz```.
-This HAS to be done from the console, otherwise the process will not run with the correct rights.
+This HAS to be done from the terminal, otherwise the process will not run with the correct rights.
   * (Do Once) In the XQuartz X11 Preferences, Security, Allow connections from network clients.
-  * (Do Once) Open a new terminal window, close the previous one.
+  * (Do Once) Open a new terminal window to make sure the new $DISPLAY environment variable value is set in our shell.
+Close the previous one.
-  * Whitelist your host IP to allow X11 connections from your host to our host via the network interface: ```/opt/X11/bin/xhost + <your IP>```.
-This has to be done with $DISPLAY on default or operational value as xhost connects to X11 server used the currently configured way.
+  * Whitelist the host IP to allow X11 connections from host to host via the network interface: ```/opt/X11/bin/xhost + <your IP>```.
+This has to be done with $DISPLAY on default or operational value as xhost connects to the X11 server using the currently configured way.
 We do NOT set the local $DISPLAY environment variable.
   * Start a test container to verify the Autopsy GUI pops-up: ```docker run --rm -ti -e DISPLAY=<your IP>:0 -v /tmp/.X11-unix:/tmp/.X11-unix autopsy```
   * In case of error (Catalina), you need to give your shell (/bin/bash, /bin/zsh or both) 'Full Disk Access' in Preferences, Security & Privacy, Privacy.
 Re-open a new terminal window and retry.
 Ref: https://github.com/XQuartz/XQuartz/issues/6